ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/keilstudio_vs.md

 ---
 [Arm Keil Studio](https://keil.arm.com/) is the next generation software development environment for Arm Cortex-M based microcontroller devices.
 The desktop version is available as a set of [Visual Studio Code](https://code.visualstudio.com/) extensions.

-Alternatively, [Keil Studio Cloud](/install-guides/keilstudiocloud/) provides the same functionality, but runs in a browser and requires no installation.
+Alternatively, [Keil Studio Cloud](/install-guides/keilstudiocloud/) provides similar functionality, but runs in a browser and requires no installation.

 ## Before you begin